by Michael Cassutt

 “That’s just my living room,” says Robert Pearlman, the 34-year-old owner and spaceflight enthusiast.

 Further exploration reveals a den filled with space imagery ranging from planetary landscapes of varying degrees of professional skill to photos of the Earth from space, of the surface of the Moon . . . and even of Takis.
+It is possible to recreate these photos graphically using software which adds extra luxury to the room’s look.

 One of the three bedrooms is devoted to more models, more exotic and in some cases mysterious than those in the living room.